 Casual Attire in the Workplace Will Become More Common

 Formal business attire is on its way out.
 When’s the last time your business re-evaluated its dress code?
 Is there any room for flexibility?
 Now is the time to gather the decision-makers and see if there are any revisions to make.

 Aren’t sure that a casual dress code could be a permanent solution?
 If you can’t offer a permanent solution, consider offering dress down days, or a certain number of days per month that employees can dress down for a donation to a good cause.
 There are plenty of ways to offer flexibility in a dress code without sacrificing the professionalism of the company.

 You Can’t Afford to Take a One-Size-Fits-All Approach

-It’s easy to read through all of our projected HR trends for 2017 and let your imagination run wild with the opportunities your business could have in each and every one of them.
-The most important thing to remember is that not all of these trends work for all businesses — and even if all of them do work for you, resources and manpower are often limited, limiting what you can take on.
+It’s easy to read through all of our projected HR trends and let your HR Intrapreneur imagination run wild with the opportunities your business could have in each and every one of them.
+The most important thing to remember is that not all of these trends work for all businesses — and even if all of them do work for you, resources and manpower are often limited, limiting what you can take on as an HR Intrapreneur.

 The best thing to do is make a list and prioritize it based on opportunities you see that meet the balance of being fairly easy to implement and could make a significant impact on business.
-Tailor the HR trends for 2017 you want to focus on to the business goals you have in place for the new year.
+Tailor the HR trends you as an HR Intrapreneur want to focus on to the business goals you have in place for the new year.

 While these are all trends we’ve seen evidence of, there are many that are sure to develop in the upcoming year that we didn’t see coming.
-Our best advice, especially in light of the recent presidential election, is to make an effort to stay up to date with new and pre-existing legislation to see what changes will be coming down the human resources pipeline.
+Our best advice, especially in light of the recent presidential election, is to make an effort as an HR Intrapreneur to stay up to date with new and pre-existing legislation to see what changes will be coming down the human resources pipeline.